stenson/furniture/README.md

 ### furniture.animations

 Doing animations in drawBot is awesome, but it also requires a lot of boilerplate and — when you make a long animation — can be slow and memory-intensive since the rendered frames are kept in memory in preparation for the video compilation at the end.
 So instead of rendering all your frames within a single drawBot context, using furniture.animation you can set up the animation in such a way that it can be rendered frame-by-frame from the command-line.
 This is much faster than rendering all your frames within the app, and also means you can render frames in parallel on multiple cores of your machine.
-(Well, not yet, I'm working on that, although you can already do it manually just by opening multiple terminal windows, i.e. by breaking your animation rendering into small chunks, i.e. `python example.py --start=0 --end=50` then `python example.py --start=50` in another (not including an `--end`) means it'll just render all the frames to the end.
+(Well, not yet, I'm working on that.)

 **_Caveat_** If you know of a better/alternative library for this, please let me know.

 ### furniture.geometry

 I really love slicing & dicing rectangles with the style of code that `furniture.geometry` provides.
 (More on that below, but really it's just some functions for dividing/insetting/offsettin simple rectangles that can be used directly with drawBot primitives.)
+Incidentally, I've since found that this code is quite similar to the `arrayTools` module in `fontTools.misc`, which you can see here: https://github.com/fonttools/fonttools/blob/master/Lib/fontTools/misc/arrayTools.py

 ### furniture.markdown